22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of: Lissa Lee Hickman Design

-White Farmhouse Kitchen Cabinets
+12. White Kitchen Cabinets

 White farmhouse kitchen cabinets can give your space a clean, bright look while allowing other elements (like your backsplash or countertops) to stand out.
 They are the perfect choice for farmhouse-style kitchens as they can evoke a warm and nostalgic feel.